Downsizing Diffusion Models for Cardinality Estimation: Experiments

-We test the performance of ADC on two real world and one synthetic dataset, including:\\ \textbf{Forest}\cite{reftwentythree}: Forest coverage type dataset with 581012 rows, used as a benchmark by multiple influential works on cardinality estimation \cite{reffive} \cite{reffourteen} \cite{refseventeen} \cite{refeighteen}.
-Following the practice of \cite{reffive}, we keep the first 10 continuous attributes for evaluation.\\ \textbf{Power}\cite{reftwentythree}: Dataset with 2.1 million rows, recording power consumption information of a French household at a 1 minute sampling rate, used alongside \textbf{forest} in all four essays above.
-Following the practice of \cite{reffive}, we keep the 7 continuous measurement attributes excluding date and time, and convert "?" to -1 when dealing with the 1.25\% of rows consisting entirely of missing values. \\ \textbf{Modulo}: A synthetic dataset designed according to the philosophy that lead to our creation of ADC: treating all attributes as a single, unified entity is at times necessary for producing decent estimates.
+\textbf{Power}\cite{reftwentythree}: Dataset with 2.1 million rows, recording power consumption information of a French household at a 1-minute sampling rate, used alongside \textbf{forest} in all four essays above.
+Following the practice of \cite{reffive}, we keep the 7 continuous measurement attributes excluding date and time, and convert "?" to -1 when dealing with the 1.25\% of rows consisting entirely of missing values.

+\textbf{Higgs}\cite{reftwentythree}: A dataset with 11 million rows and 28 continuous attributes, recording the kinematic properties of microscopic particles measured by detectors in an accelerator, used as a cardinality estimation benchmark by \cite{refthirtyfive} and used by \cite{refthirtysix} to train their summarization model in identifying common frequency and correlation patterns.
+Following the practice of \cite{refthirtyfive}, we use the 7 high-level features to construct our test dataset \footnote{We round all values in higgs to three-digit decimals because Naru, due to the encoding strategy chosen by \cite{reffive}, can take weeks for training and minutes for inference when given the original data.
+We note that ADC (which lacks an encoder) and most other models can train and infer just as smoothly on the original dataset.}.

+\textbf{Modulo}: A synthetic dataset designed according to the philosophy that leads to our creation of ADC: treating all attributes as a single, unified entity is at times necessary for producing decent estimates.
 The dataset consists of 4 million rows and five attributes $A$,$B$,$C$,$D$, and $E$, where $A$, $B$, and $D$ are independent integers taking the values 0 to 1999 with equal probability;

 and $\epsilon_1$, $\epsilon_2$ are independent integers taking the values 0 to 199 with equal probability.
-A property of \textbf{modulo} is that all five attributes are \textit{pairwise independent} from one another, making it potentially challenging for estimators that work by discerning pairwise correlations.
+A property of \textbf{modulo} is that all five attributes are \textit{pairwise independent} from one another, making it challenging for estimators that work by discerning pairwise correlations.

+We note that \textbf{modulo} is artificially and specifically designed to highlight a correlation pattern that conventional estimators fail to capture, and the results on this dataset should best be interpreted as "We found a rare but solid loophole that no existing model, except for ours, managed to address", rather than "ADC can outperform other models in real-world scenarios as much as it did here".